yuja/jj/docs/config.md

 ### Git subprocessing behaviour

-By default, Git remote interactions are handled by spawning a `git` subprocess.
+Git remote interactions are handled by spawning a `git` subprocess.
 If `git` is not on your OS path, or you want to specify a particular binary, you can: